 See Clinical Presentation for more detail.

 The digital rectal examination (DRE) is an integral part of the evaluation in men with presumed BPH.
 During this portion of the examination, prostate size and contour can be assessed, nodules can be evaluated, and areas suggestive of malignancy can be detected.

-Ultrasonography (abdominal, renal, transrectal) and intravenous urography are useful for helping to determine bladder and prostate size and the degree of hydronephrosis (if any) in patients with urinary retention or signs of renal insufficiency.
+Ultrasonography (abdominal, renal, transrectal) is useful for helping to determine bladder and prostate size and the degree of hydronephrosis (if any) in patients with urinary retention or signs of renal insufficiency.
 Generally, they are not indicated for the initial evaluation of uncomplicated LUTS.

 Endoscopy of the lower urinary tract

 Cystoscopy may be indicated in patients scheduled for invasive treatment or in whom a foreign body or malignancy is suspected.
 In addition, endoscopy may be indicated in patients with a history of sexually transmitted disease (eg, gonococcal urethritis), prolonged catheterization, or trauma.

 The severity of BPH can be determined with the International Prostate Symptom Score (IPSS)/American Urological Association Symptom Index (AUA-SI) plus a disease-specific quality of life (QOL) question.
 Questions on the AUA-SI for BPH concern the following: